Santa Monica Canyon Real Estate

-Discover one of the LA Westside's most coveted neighborhoods—where mid-century architecture meets village living, tree-lined streets, and unparalleled access to nature.
+Luxury homes in one of the LA Westside's most coveted neighborhoods—where mid-century architecture meets village living, tree-lined streets lead to the beach, and median prices start around $3.8M.

 The architectural heritage here is unmatched.
 Mid-century modern design icons like Ray Kappe crafted homes that are as relevant today as they were decades ago.
 Eames-era aesthetics, clean lines, and thoughtful integration with nature define the canyon's character.
-Whether you're looking for your dream home or ready to sell your Santa Monica Canyon property, understanding this neighborhood's soul is essential.
-That's where my deep local expertise comes in.
+Whether you're searching for a luxury home in Santa Monica Canyon or ready to sell your property, understanding this neighborhood's soul is essential — and that's where deep local expertise from a Berkshire Hathaway HomeServices agent who grew up here makes the difference.

 Santa Monica Canyon Market Overview